schnerring/schnerring.github.io/content/posts/opnsense-baseline-guide-with-vpn-guest-and-vlan-support/index.md

 ### VLAN Definitions

 Typically, the `LAN` port also carries the VLAN traffic and functions as [trunk port](https://www.techopedia.com/definition/27008/trunk-port).
-For the Deciso DEC630, it's the `igb0` port.
-We choose it as the parent interface for all VLANs in the following steps.
+For me, the default is the `igb0` port.
+I chose it as the parent interface for all VLANs in the following steps.

 ![Screenshot of VLAN configurations](vlan-configuration.png)